-- Do you do everything yourself, never asking others for help?
+Do you do everything yourself, never asking others for help?

-- Do you caretake others' feelings, telling yourself you are responsible for their feeling, while ignoring responsibility for your own feelings?
+- Do you caretake others' feelings, telling yourself you are responsible for their feelings, while ignoring responsibility for your own feelings?

 How often do you end up feeling unappreciated, unseen, not valued?
 How much of this is a reflection of how you treat yourself?

 If your own feelings and needs are invisible to yourself, they will end up being invisible to others.
 It is not realistic to constantly put yourself aside and then expect others to value and respect you.
 Anytime you tolerate uncaring or disrespectful behavior in others to avoid conflict, you are training others to see you as invisible, to not care about your feelings and needs.

 If you have been allowing yourself to be invisible for a long time, it is a real challenge to start to care about yourself.
 You need to be willing to go through a difficult period of feeling others' anger and resentment.
 After all, you trained them for years to not have to care about you or see you, and now you are changing the rules.
 They won't like it, but they will eventually respect you for it.
 You will also discover in the process of caring about yourself who really cares about you and who has just been using you.
 Those people who really care about you will eventually applaud your self-care, while those who were just using you will go away or be constantly angry with you for changing.